a-sinclaire/ameliasweep/README.md

 If your terminal does not support rgb colors then it will fall back on the default colors, which can be seen in the subsection labeled `DEFAULT`.
 These are color codes.

+**Some terminals _think_ they suport rgb colors, but do not.
+You may notice the colors don't seem correct.
+If this is the case it is recommended you delete the `RGB` section from the config file.**

 The following are the 8 basic colors:\
 `0:black, 1:red, 2:green, 3:yellow, 4:blue, 5:magenta, 6:cyan, and 7:white`